Best Cyber Monday Fitness Equipment Deals See Deals

 RELATED: Best Meal Delivery for Weight Loss

-Our team of certified personal trainers, nutrition coaches, and everyday people personally tested nearly 50 of the best meal delivery services including options for experienced cooks and non-cooks alike.
-Our experts assessed each service for factors such as:
+Our team of certified personal trainers, nutrition coaches, athletes, and everyday people personally tested more than 60 of the best meal delivery services, including options for experienced cooks and non-cooks alike.
+Our experts assessed each service, according to our testing methodology, for factors such as:

-In addition to rating these for factors like taste and cost, we also had them reviewed by two registered dietitians, Destini Moody, R.D., and Perry Nix, R.D.
+In addition to rating these for factors like taste and cost, we also had them reviewed by two registered dietitians: Perry Nix, MS, R.D, and myself.
+Finally, we asked Dr. Jennie Stanford, with a degree in nutrition and dietetics, to medically review this content for accuracy and updated studies.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.